KIRIS SYSTEM SETS

 KIRIS (Key Impeller Removal & Installation System) – US Patented Product

 KIRIS (Key Impeller Removal & Installation System) was invented by Key Pump and Gear, LLC.
 The system was designed to ensure proper removal of the impeller to prevent damage to the vanes.
-The tool is designed so that it engages multiple points along multiple vanes of the impeller, distributing the force applied when removing or assembling the impeller.
+Additionally, it engages multiple points along multiple vanes of the impeller, distributing the force applied when removing or assembling the impeller.
 This distribution of pressure ensures that an impeller is never distorted or imbalanced due to the excessive strain placed on a single vane.
-This tool is used in the assembly phase of a rebuild to ensure the impeller is properly seated and torqued to help prevent leakage past the impeller gasket thereby eliminating the chance of liquids getting into the threads of the impeller which could cause damage to both impeller and the shaft.

 The kit includes three wrench sizes that can fit all seven of the most common pump dimensions.
 Another important feature is the three-piece input shaft socket set, including keys, that allows you to fit all the standard ANSI sizes for input shafts.